voodoo/caveman-guide/src/content/blog/30-this-is-the-end/index.md

 In the end, survival is not just about enduring; it's about thriving.
 It's about finding joy in the simple things, seeking knowledge, and maintaining a sense of wonder and humor in the face of life's challenges.
 You have the heart of a caveman, and you are more capable than you know.

+  > I'd like to thank my godfather, Mark Wieser, for inspiring this short book.
+  > He is a prodigious writer and the hardest working man I know.
+  > He tried to teach me the value of hard work.
+I never learned
+  > but I was always listening.